cjdbarlow/Part-One/sleep.md

     * Stage 4: Large δ waves become synchronised
     Deep sleep.

-Periods of REM sleep alternate with non-REM sleep during the night, with an average of 4-5 cycles of REM slep per night.
+Periods of REM sleep alternate with non-REM sleep during the night, with an average of 4-5 cycles of REM sleep per night.

 ##Respiratory Effects
 GABAergic neurons depress the respiratory centre, leading to respiratory depression: